-Norco is an opiate prescription pain reliever that has a very high potential of patients becoming addicted.
+Norco is an opiate prescription pain reliever that is very habit forming.
 Norco stimulates the brain’s reward center while reducing pain.
-As a narcotic pain reliever taking Norco increases the euphoric feeling in the brain’s pleasure center and may easily be abused as well as misused while a dependency is formed.
+As a narcotic pain reliever taking Norco increases the euphoric feeling in the brain’s pleasure center and may easily be abused causing a dependency to be formed.
 Unintentional dependency and addiction is common with Norco users who increase their dosage to relieve pain without considering or understanding the negative consequences on health.
-While addiction and dependency make your cravings increase understanding the signs of addiction is important.
+While addiction and dependency make your cravings increase, understanding the signs of addiction is important.

 Signs of Norco Addiction Include:

 - Obsession for getting and taking Norco

 - Visiting different doctors for more prescriptions, seeking Norco from family, friends, emergency rooms or on the street

 - Mixing Norco with other drugs for increased high